ylchen07/tmux-vault/README.md

 Hit <kbd>Enter</kbd> to close the popup and show the selected path in the tmux status line, or <kbd>Esc</kbd> to cancel.

+Ensure the `vault` CLI is authenticated (`vault login`) before triggering the popup; the plugin exits early with a helpful message if no token is present.

 ## Configuration

 All options can be customised from your `tmux.conf`: